 In 1895, Dracula builds a resort in Transylvania, hidden from the humans, to raise his beloved daughter Mavis in a safe environment.
-In the present days, the place is the Hotel Transylvania, where monsters bring their families to spend vacation far from the frightening humans.
-Dracula invites his friends - Frankenstein and his wife Eunice; Wayne and Wanda, the werewolves; Griffin, the invisible man; Murray, the mummy; the Bigfoot, among others - to celebrate the 118th birthday of Mavis.
-When the party is ready to start, the 21-year-old Jonathan is walking through the forest and stumbles at the hotel.
+In the present, the place is the Hotel Transylvania, where monsters bring their families to vacation far from the frightening humans.
+Dracula invites his friends - Frankenstein and his wife Eunice; Wayne and Wanda, the werewolves; Griffin, the invisible man; Murray, the mummy; Bigfoot, among others - to celebrate the 118th birthday of Mavis.
+When the party is ready to start, the 21-year-old Jonathan is walking through the forest and stumbles upon the hotel.
 Dracula sees Jonathan and disguises him as a monster to hide Jonathan from the guests.
-But Mavis also sees Jonathan and Dracula forces him to pose of a monster.
-Soon Mavis believes that Jonathan is the "zing" of her life despite the advices of her father about the humans.Written by
+But Mavis also sees Jonathan and Dracula forces him to pose as a monster.
+Soon Mavis believes that Jonathan is the "zing" of her life despite the advice of her father about humans.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 On playing Eunice, Fran Drescher said, "Every time I came in to record, they always wanted me to sound a little gruffer, a little more obnoxious, a little more annoying."
 See more »

 When Dracula takes Johnny up to the hotel room with Glen's trapdoor, there's no shrunken head on the door.
 When he escorts Mavis out, there's now a shrunken head there.
 This head also has the same voice as the head on Mavis' door.
 See more »

 No, no, no, no, no. I didn't mean to starle you, my little baby.
 Shh, shh, shh.

 Hush, little vampire, don't say a word / Papa's gonna bite the head off a bird

 A-bitty-goo-bah!
 I vant to kiss your *tush.*